Saturday, 28 September 2013

 Unseen Influences: the attack-dog syndrome

-The Jimmy Savile case has been discussed in great depth on the David Icke forum.
+The Jimmy Savile case has been discussed in great depth on the David Icke Forum.
 Much of the information and many of the issues are outside my experience but I do remember speaking out about him many years ago, long before any criticisms and accusations were publicised.
 His eyes, his 'vibes', his irritating mannerisms and that cigar gave me very bad feelings.
 I think that if he had come into the room, I would have run out of it.

 When I said this to some people, I experienced a lot of hostility and was accused of being snobbish.
 I ignored them and stood by my views, although at the time they were just the result of a personal antipathy caused by what I sensed about him.